findtharun/dsa-central-101/StackAndQueue/Readme.md

     * In Prefix and Postfix, based on Precedence and Associativity an expression is generated, can be evaluated in one pass efficiently.
     * Postfix is used by compilers to Perform Arithmetic Calculations.

+NOTE : We can Access Elements in Stack using Get function.
+(Stack.get(0) gives first inserted element )

 <h2> Queues </h2>

 * Queue is an Interface; cannot be instantiated.